FlorianWoelki/obsidian-iconize/README.md

 ### Migration

-If you used a previous version of this plugin.
-Please follow this guide to migrate to the newest version which allows customizable icon packs.
+Suppose you used a previous version of this plugin.
+Please follow this guide to migrate to the newest version, which allows customizable icon packs.

-A migration script will run, whenever you haven't migrated yet.
-Therefore, all icons should be gone for your vault.
+A migration script will run whenever you haven't migrated yet.
+Therefore, all icons should be gone from your vault.
 However, you can easily install or create icon packs you used.
-For example, when you used the `font-awesome-solid` pack, you can easily download it in the settings and restart your vault.
+For example, when you use the `font-awesome-solid` pack, you can easily download it in the settings and restart your vault.
 Every icon of this pack should now be visible.

 ## Development